ansible-collections/amazon.aws/docs/community.aws.s3_bucket_notification.rst

 Synopsis
 --------
 - This module allows the management of AWS Lambda function bucket event mappings via the Ansible framework.
-Use module :ref:`lambda <lambda_module>` to manage the lambda function itself, :ref:`lambda_alias <lambda_alias_module>` to manage function aliases and :ref:`lambda_policy <lambda_policy_module>` to modify lambda permissions.
+Use module :ref:`community.aws.lambda <community.aws.lambda_module>` to manage the lambda function itself, :ref:`community.aws.lambda_alias <community.aws.lambda_alias_module>` to manage function aliases and :ref:`community.aws.lambda_policy <community.aws.lambda_policy_module>` to modify lambda permissions.

 Requirements
 ------------
-The below requirements are needed on the local master node that executes this .
+The below requirements are needed on the host that executes this module.

 - boto
 - boto3